paullepoulpe/master-thesis/src/03_Background.md

 To solve this problem we merge all of the loops iterating over the same range.
 All of the computation will thus be in the same scope and LMS's CSE optimization will take care of sharing the computation for all of the fields.

 TODO: maybe example of result ?

+*[SR: Background section looks excellent!
+You may or may not want a transition paragraph here at the end, preapring the reader for what comes next e.g. something like "Next we will discuss in more detail specifically how we implemented these optimizations in the context of our system, the problems we encountered and the toosl we built to attack those problems blah blah bla... :) ]*